-Physicians Following Nurses’ Lead with Medical Licensure Compact
+Physicians Following Nurses with Creation of Medical Licensure Compact

 Maine becomes 22nd state to enact multi-state licensure compact for doctors

 Working across state lines has not always been a simple process for healthcare professionals.
 Each state board has its own regulations and hoops to jump through for granting licenses to practice in their state--whether for nurses or physicians.

 Yet several trends in recent years have emphasized the need for greater flexibility working across state boundaries, including the growth of telemedicine, travel nursing and other fields of travel healthcare.

 It all started with the Nurse Licensure Compact

 So, 15 years ago, the National Council of State Boards of Nursing (NCSBN) worked to streamline interstate practice with the Nurse Licensure Compact, or NLC, which has since been enacted by 25 states.
 This allows licensed practical nurses or registered nurses with a compact nursing license to work any of the other compact states without securing a new LPN or RN license.

 A new version of this multi-state licensure agreement for nurses is now being ratified and could go into effect by late 2017 or early 2018.

 LEARN MORE about interstate practice and travel nurse licensure with American Mobile.